915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 \[[1](#id1)]
-In fact function definitions are also âstatementsâ that are âexecutedâ; the execution of a module\-level function definition adds the function name to the moduleâs global namespace.
+In fact function definitions are also ‘statements’ that are ‘executed’; the execution of a module\-level function definition adds the function name to the module’s global namespace.